Climatik-Project/Climatik-Project/README.md

 ## 8. Power Capping Operator in Action

 This section illustrates how the power capping operator works in a real-world scenario.
-The operator continuously monitors the power consumption metrics provided by Kepler and makes adjustments to the KEDA ScaleObjects based on the current power usage and the defined power cap limit.
+The operator continuously monitors the power consumption metrics provided by Kepler and makes adjustments to the KEDA ScaledObjects based on the current power usage and the defined power cap limit.

 ### 8.1 Monitoring Power Usage